 - Branch out.
 Plan to use content from outside sources to help fill your editorial calendar.
 Schedule guest bloggers, videos or post links to relevant articles.

 - Generate the right number of topics.
 When you get to the planning stage, you don’t want to come up short on topics.
 Know ahead of time what your publishing schedule looks like and how many topics it takes to fill it.

 2. Schedule your content in advance

 It’s important that all those great ideas you generate don’t come out looking like creative vomit on your blog and social media channels.
 You want consistency in both publishing and content themes.

-Some recommend planning an entire year at a time, but you may work best on a quarterly basis.
-Either way, you need to look at the big picture and plan your content long term.
+Some recommend planning an entire year at a time, but you may work best on a quarterly basis or thrive when creating monthly themes.
+There’s nothing wrong with rotating the focus between personas on a weekly or fortnightly basis, either.
+Whichever method you choose, you need to look at the big picture and plan your content long term.
 This allows you to capitalise on certain topics for seasons, events or holidays.

 3. Include the right information in your calendar

 As we’ve said, you don’t need to outline every topic, but a well-planned editorial calendar will always contain certain information, like:

 - Title.
 What is the title you generated in brainstorming?

 - Buyer persona.
 Which buyer persona is this based on?